sushmakaluva/goAds.com/README.md

 # project2

-This application is an online classified advertising service.
+<project_name> is an online classified advertising services platform.
-It is a platform that allows users to exchange goods and services-buy or sell products.
+Our app allows users to exchange goods and services i.e buy or sell products.